Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic01/topic01_pandas_data_analysis.md

 sns.countplot(x="International plan", hue="Churn", data=df);
 ```

-We see that, with *International Plan*, the churn rate is much higher, which is an interesting observation!
-Perhaps large and poorly controlled expenses with international calls are very conflict-prone and lead to dissatisfaction among the telecom operator's customers.
+We observe that the churn rate is significantly higher with the *International Plan*.
+This is a noteworthy finding.
+Perhaps, high and poorly managed expenses for international calls cause conflicts and result in discontent among the telecom operator's customers.

 Next, let’s look at another important feature – *Customer service calls*.
 Let’s also make a summary table and a picture.

 ```{code-cell} ipython3
 pd.crosstab(df["Churn"], df["Customer service calls"], margins=True)
 ```

 ```{code-cell} ipython3
 sns.countplot(x="Customer service calls", hue="Churn", data=df);